HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 Clinical Supervision vs. Self-Management

 Clinical HBOT is a medical intervention.
-At Wellness Elite Fitness, every session begins with a physician intake, contraindication screening, and assessment of your specific wellness goals.
-Dr. Swet Chaudhari guides your history for conditions where HBOT is supported (slow recovery from training, fatigue, cognitive fog, longevity optimization) and watches for risks like oxygen toxicity or barotrauma.
+At Wellness Elite Fitness, every session includes contraindication screening and an assessment of your specific wellness goals by our trained staff.
+Members who want a full physician intake — reviewing their history for conditions where HBOT is supported (slow recovery from training, fatigue, cognitive fog, longevity optimization) and screening for risks like oxygen toxicity or barotrauma — may do so through Dr. Swet Chaudhari, MD at Elite Aesthetic MD, the independent practice located inside the WEF building.

 This oversight is not merely procedural.
-Research in Undersea & Hyperbaric Medicine shows that physician-supervised HBOT protocols optimize session frequency, duration, and total dose based on individual response [PMID 16048187].
+Research in Undersea & Hyperbaric Medicine shows that physician-supervised HBOT protocols optimize session frequency, duration, and total dose based on individual response.
 A member recovering from intense athletic training may benefit from a different frequency than someone addressing chronic fatigue or supporting GLP-1 body composition.

 Home chambers, by design, lack this feedback loop.
 Users self-titrate frequency and duration without objective medical assessment.
 While this autonomy appeals to some, it also removes the accountability and protocol refinement that clinical settings provide.